RyanCross/ts-playground-es22/src/logTrackerProblem/problem/answers.md

 # Testing Axis
 ## Requirements Clarification
 What is an entry? - As long as the string contains the log message it is considered an entry.
-What does select mean: One or more types, or all types if no key is provided
+What does select mean: a single given type, or all types if no key is provided (I did a combination of types for a challenge)

 ## Code Readability